-Nine criteria have been identified for selecting and maintaining case studies for Climate-ADAPT, with the first five being considered as the main inclusion/exclusion criteria (mandatory criteria) and other four considered as additional (supplementary criteria).
+Nine criteria have been identified for selecting and maintaining case studies for Climate-ADAPT, with the first five being considered as the main inclusion/exclusion criteria (eligibility criteria) and the other four considered as qualifying criteria.

 All criteria are meant to support the overall quality and consistency of case studies and develop an overall catalogue covering diverse climate change impacts, sectors, and European regions.

-1. Clear relevance of the case for Climate Change Adaptation (CCA) (Mandatory)
+1. Clear relevance of the case for Climate Change Adaptation (CCA) (eligibility)

 The case should have been clearly developed as response to climate change challenges.
 Cases where climate change adaptation is enhanced though it is actually not the main goal of the initiative, can also be considered.
 The classification of cases considers three levels defining how much the action was developed specifically as a CCA action or within other related policies: